Cardiovascular Health & Diabetes Research Track | NYU Langone Health

 Community health workers are also delivering linguistically and culturally tailored group sessions on preventing or self-managing diabetes and using a mobile application referral program to link patients to culturally relevant community-level resources.

-This study is funded the National Institutes of Health’s National Institute of Diabetes and Digestive and Kidney Diseases and the National Institute on Minority Health and Health Disparities.
+This study is funded by the NIH’s National Institute of Diabetes and Digestive and Kidney Diseases (NIDDK) and the National Institute on Minority Health and Health Disparities (NIMHD).

-For more information, please contact Nadia S. Islam, PhD, principal investigator, at nadia.islam@nyulangone.org, or Shinu Mammen, MPH, program coordinator at shinu.mammen@nyulangone.org.
+For more information, please contact Nadia S. Islam, PhD, principal investigator, at nadia.islam@nyulangone.org, or Shinu Mammen, MPH, program supervisor at shinu.mammen@nyulangone.org.

 Community Service Plan Faith-Based Health Promotion